alen-smajic/Stable-Diffusion-Latent-Space-Explorer/README.md

  - *"A photograph of a dog with a funny hat"*
  - *"./experiments/2023-03-30_19-53-28_txt2img_random-walk/embeddings/output-0_direction-0_randwalkstep-start.pt"*
  - *"A digital illustration of a steampunk library with clockwork machines, 4k, detailed, trending on artstation, fantasy vivid colors"*
- - A beautiful castle beside a waterfall in the woods, by Josef Thoma, matte painting, trending on artstation HQ|
+ - *"A beautiful castle beside a waterfall in the woods, by Josef Thoma, matte painting, trending on artstation HQ"*
- - A digital illustration of a medieval town, 4k, detailed, trending on artstation, fantasy|low quality, low detail
+ - *"A digital illustration of a medieval town, 4k, detailed, trending on artstation, fantasy"*
- - A Hyperrealistic photograph of ancient Paris architectural ruins in a flooded apocalypse landscape of dead skyscrapers, eiffel tower, lens flares,
+ - *"A Hyperrealistic photograph of ancient Paris architectural ruins in a flooded apocalypse landscape of dead skyscrapers, eiffel tower, ```*```"*
- - A Hyperrealistic photograph of a landscape with ancient human ruins, lens flares,
+ - *"A Hyperrealistic photograph of a landscape with ancient human ruins ```*```"*
- - A Hyperrealistic photograph of a futuristic city with cyberpunk skyscrapers, lens flares,
+ - *"A Hyperrealistic photograph of a futuristic city with cyberpunk skyscrapers ```*```"*

+:information_source: ```*``` means that the prompt is longer in the config file.

+:information_source: negative prompts have been omitted from this overview but can be found in the config file.

 #### Latent Noise Configurations